James-Pickett/ai-dm/readme.md

 ## Approach

-Instead of relying on a single model, my plan is to use several smaller models.
+Instead of relying on a single model, my plan is to use several smaller, more efficent models to create a sort of "Agentic RAG" system.

 ```mermaid
 flowchart TD